Grifola frondosa: Description

 In Japan, the maitake can grow to more than 100 lb.

-Identification
+Similar species

-This is a very distinct mushroom except for its cousin, the black staining mushroom, which is similar in taste but rubbery.
-Edible species which look similar to Grifola frondosa include Meripilus sumstinei (which stains black), Sparassis spathulata and Laetiporus sulphureus, another edible bracket fungus that is commonly called chicken of the woods or "sulphur shelf."
+G. frondosa is a very distinct mushroom except for its cousin, the black staining mushroom, which is similar in taste but rubbery.
+Edible species which look similar to G. frondosa include Meripilus sumstinei (which stains black), Sparassis spathulata and Laetiporus sulphureus, another edible bracket fungus that is commonly called chicken of the woods or "sulphur shelf".
+Polyporus umbellatus has distinct roundish caps.

+Distribution and habitat

+It is native to China, Europe (August to October), and eastern North America (from September to October).

+It occurs most prolifically in eastern North America, but has been found as far west as Idaho.

 Uses

-The species is a choice edible mushroom.
+The species is a choice edible mushroom, especially the young caps when slow cooked, although some may be allergic to it.
+The softer caps must be thoroughly cooked.
+It can also be pickled.

 Maitake has been consumed for centuries in China and Japan where it is one of the major culinary mushrooms.
 The mushroom is used in many Japanese dishes, such as nabemono.
-The softer caps must be thoroughly cooked.